sking115422/DistTermProj/README.md

 3. upload files you wish to share into the "DistShared" file you just made

+4. use powershell to run the following commands

-4. cd into "DistTermProj/src"
+5. cd into "DistTermProj/src"

-5. run "./setup.bat" - this will setup virtual environment and install depenedencies
+6. run "./setup.bat" - this will setup virtual environment and install depenedencies

-6. run "python server.py" - this starts the server on your machine
+7. run "python server.py" - this starts the server on your machine

-7. run "python update_time.py" - this starts updating time stamp on the central server so it will know you are still active and online
+8. run "python update_time.py" - this starts updating time stamp on the central server so it will know you are still active and online

-8. run "python client.py" - this allows you to request files from other nodes
+9. run "python client.py" - this allows you to request files from other nodes

-9. check "Downloads" directory to find you downloaded files
+10. check "Downloads" directory to find you downloaded files